-"Project" suggestions - e.g. more litter bins, better noticeboards, improved bus services, build a band stand, reduce potholes, improve footpaths and lighting, more activities for youth in the town, open up more of the neglected waterways, better maintenance of heritage assets, new wind turbine.

-- "Specify/enforcement" suggestions e.g. no flat roofs, enforce affordability of homes in new developments, more attractive boutique-style stores, fewer pound shops, reduce lorry movements, 20mph speed limits - "Higher authority" suggestions e.g. more GP surgeries, more nurses, change Building Regulations, better definition of affordable homes, change Community Infrastructure Levy.
+- "Project" suggestions e.g. more litter bins, better noticeboards, improved bus services, build a band stand, reduce potholes, improve footpaths and lighting, more activities for youth in the town, open up more of the neglected waterways, better maintenance of heritage assets, new wind turbine. - "Specify/enforcement" suggestions e.g. no flat roofs, enforce affordability of homes in new developments, more attractive boutique-style stores, fewer pound shops, reduce lorry movements, 20mph speed limits - "Higher authority" suggestions e.g. more GP surgeries, more nurses, change Building Regulations, better definition of affordable homes, change Community Infrastructure Levy.

-While these fall outside planning policy, they are a cross-section of genuine local sentiment and are therefore reflected to some extent in the Vision (section 3 and Appendix 1 Editor's Note: Agree scope with Management team and how it relates to the Vision Statement here).
+While these fall outside planning policy, they are a cross-section of genuine local sentiment and are therefore reflected to some extent in the Vision in section 3.